 The directors are responsible for the other information.
-The other information comprises the Chairman's Letter to shareholders, CEO's Report, Corporate and Social Responsibility, Director's Report, Operating and Financial Review, Corporate Governance Statement, Shareholder Information, Intellectual Property Report and Corporate Directory included in the Group's annual report for the year ended 30 June 2017 but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the annual report for the year ended 30 June 2018, including the Chairman's Letter, CEO's Report, Corporate and Social Responsibility, Director's Report, Corporate Governance Statement, Shareholder Information, Intellectual Property Report and Corporate Directory, but does not include the financial report and our auditor's report thereon.